 Under the Video Resolution section, the available video resolution formats include MJPEG and H.264.
-Please refer to Chapter 6.
-Video Resolution Setup for combination details.
+Please refer to the menu page of the camera itself for combination details.

 Text Overlay Settings:

 Users can select these items to display data (date/time/text) on the live video pane.
 The maximum length of the string is 18 alphanumeric characters.